 Instead, we will take a different route and introduce auxiliary variables that correspond to the mixing component.
 We jointly optimize over these auxiliary variables and the original variables $\boldsymbol{\theta}$, to obtain simpler iterative updates that nonetheless still converges to a stationary point of the above objective.
 This algorithm-rederived in many forms-is called expectation-maximization.
-This chapter introduces you to some of these concepts, in their simplest form, before extending them in the next chapter to generative models that use data representations, like neural networks.
+In this section, we will simply provide the algorithm, and relegate the derivation to Appendix A.7.
+The reason for this is that we can actually more simply obtain this algorithm once we see the more general ELBO loss that we also use for variational auto-encoders in Chapter 12.
+Here, the primary goal is to get exposed to this algorithm, before jumping into the hairy details.